Growth of the analytic rank of modular elliptic curves over quintic extensions: On Artin representations

 The simple group $A_5$ does not afford an irreducible $2$-dimensional representation.
 However, there are two conjugacy classes of embeddings of $A_5$ into $\mrm{PGL}_2(\bb{C})$.
-We fix one such embedding and we consider the projective representation $G_{L,\Sigma}\twoheadrightarrow G(J/L)\cong A_5\subset \text{PGL}_2(\bb{C})$.
+We fix one such embedding and we consider the projective representation $G_{M,\Sigma}\twoheadrightarrow G(J/M)\cong A_5\subset \text{PGL}_2(\bb{C})$.
 We are interested in finding a lift with specific properties.
 Consider the double cover $\Omega_5^+$ of $S_5$ where transpositions lift to involutions, and that restricts to the universal central extension of $A_5$ .
-By Theorem $\ref{ginger}$ there exists a positive integer $r$ and a Galois extension $H/F$, unramified outside $\Sigma$ and containing $J/F$, such that
+By Theorem $\ref{ginger}$ there exists a positive integer $r$ and a Galois extension $H/F$, unramified outside $\Sigma$ and containing $J/F$, such that the sequence

-where transpositions of $ S_5\cong G(J/F)$ lift to element of order 2 of $G(H/F)$ and their conjugation action on $\scr{C}_{2^r}$ take every element to its inverse.
+is exact.
+Note that transpositions of $ S_5\cong G(J/F)$ lift to element of order 2 of $G(H/F)$ and their conjugation action on $\scr{C}_{2^r}$ take every element to its inverse.
 Let $\tilde{A}_5$ denote the universal central extension of $A_5$.
 The representations of the group